LawanGoud/Python-/README.md

 ## Part of a String - 2

 Write a program that reads a word and two indices (X, Y) and prints a part of the word from the index X to the index Y.

+## First N Characters

+Write a program that reads a word and a number N and prints the first N characters of the word.